Which wage costs are covered under the Coronavirus Job Retention Scheme?

 Employers can top up the amount that they claim from HMRC and pay employees in full.
 If an employer does not intend to top up the employees' wages, it must obtain their agreement to the reduction in pay, unless it has the contractual right to lay-off employees with no pay or reduced pay.

 From 1 July 2020, furloughed workers can perform some work for the employer under a flexible furlough arrangement.
 The level of contribution towards wage costs that employers can claim under the scheme will reduce gradually until the end of October 2020, when the scheme will close.
-See How is the Coronavirus Job Retention Scheme changing between 1 July 2020 and 31 October 2020?.
+See How did the Coronavirus Job Retention Scheme change between 1 July 2020 and 31 October 2020?.